August 26th marks the 11th anniversary of the passing of my lovely dad.

 And to realise we spend so much of our lives focused on stuff that doesn’t actually matter.

-Such as worrying about what other people think of us, and the choices we make.
+Such as spending way too much of our precious time and energy worrying about what other people think of us, and the choices we make.

-And shaping our lives so they look good on the outside, regardless of what’s really going on.
+And shaping our lives so they look shiny and impressive on the outside.

 As if that’s the most important thing.